 - + Maintenance and spare part order numbers

 - + Setting maintenance interval reminders

-- + Electronic copy of the product manual

 - + General system information

 Operating Hours show time related information of the dryer, including:

 - + Comparison of the current time cycle for the major steps to the previous time cycle: heating, cooling, and drying. - + Total operating hours of the dryer.